2021 applications now closed.

 Any Awardee under the Trainee Travel Fund needs to comply with the following obligations:

-- Any unused amount shall be reimbursed to ISRHML
+- Reimbursement of any unused amount to ISRHML

-- A final report shall be provided to ISRHML and FLRF within one month of the completion date of the funded activity, comprising the following information:
+- Delivery of a final report to ISRHML within three months of the completion date of the funded activity according to the awardee report template

 The Potential Awardee shall complete the application online at the ISRHML website; the application shall include the following information: